Autodesk-Forge/forge-tutorial-postman/DA4ACAD/instructions/task-7.md

 # Task 7 - Download the results

 Once the WorkItem has completed executing the Activity, Design Automation uploads the resulting text file to OSS.
-You use the Fore Data Management API to download the text file to your local machine.
+You use the Forge Data Management API to download the text file to your local machine.

 ## Download the output from OSS